coralproject/talk-deprecated/TERMINOLOGY.md

 * Protected Profile: information about users that only moderators and admins can see

 * Queue - Group of items based on a query, aka - moderation queue
-* Actions - Likes, flags, moderations, etc...
-* Target - The comment or user where the action is on.
+* Target - The item/s on which an action is performed..

 ## Item Types